-- 7 Points to Consider When Setting Your Studio or Gym’s Price
+- 9 Points to Consider When Setting Your Studio or Gym’s Price

 What are the Different Types of Gym Pricing Models?

 This is one of the most traditional payment structures and is used in a variety of industries.
 In this model, clients pay a fixed monthly payment to gain access to your facility and services.
 You have the option to provide rolling monthly packages, 12-month or multi-year contracts.
-This is a simple model for both you and your members.
+It’s a simple model for both you and your members.

-Clients know exactly what they pay each month and it comes with the added benefit of consistent revenue.
+Clients know exactly what they pay each month, and it comes with the added benefit of consistent revenue.
 This model allows you to calculate how many new members you need to hit revenue targets.
 Although a basic model, it is flexible and a popular way to pay for fitness services.

 Pay-as-you-go and Class Packages

 Being able to pay-as-you-go or book class packages is very attractive to certain clients.
-If you run a bootcamp business, clients may want to book a block of 10 classes at a time or pay as they go so that they can try it out before committing.
+If you run a Bootcamp business, clients may want to book a block of 10 classes at a time or pay as they go so that they can try it out before committing.
 This form of payment can also be a powerful way to attract new members.

-7 Points to Consider When Setting Your Studio or Gym’s Price
+9 Points to Consider When Setting Your Studio or Gym’s Price

 When you’re setting your studio or gym’s price, there are a few points that you need to take into consideration.
-By looking at your long term vision, goals and mission, you can work backward to determine the right price for your services.
+By looking at your long-term vision, goals and mission, you can work backward to determine the right price for your services.

-1. Price Research on Your Local Competition
+1. Research the Competition

-Before setting a fixed price, check out what your competition charges.
+Before setting a fixed price, check out what your local competition charges.
 This is an essential part of the planning stage.
 Do some research on your competition and find out how much they are charging.
 If a similar place charges $150 per month, you’re not going to charge $70.
 And if you underprice, you’ll be doing yourself a disservice as well as the fitness community.
 If your competition is making a profit at a specific price point, you can do it too.

 2. Break Your Fitness Offerings into Different Levels

-3. Structure Your Membership Options
+5. Structure Your Membership Options